epi2me-labs/wf-transcriptomes/README.md

 ### 2. Sample sheet formulation

-The sample sheet is optional for simple single-sample runs, but it becomes the main source of sample names for multiplexed runs and is required for `--de_analysis`.
+The sample sheet is optional for simple single-sample runs, but it allows sample aliases to be mapped to barcodes in multiplexed runs and is required for `--de_analysis`.

 + Every row must contain `barcode` and `alias`.